sozalpasan1/scoobydoogame/README.md

 ## DO NOT ADD ANYTHING INTO ./public

 Because you will only be changing the game, no changes need to be made in regards to the actual "web development" part

+Then you can commit whatever you made for the day.